 Step 4: Find and pitch clients

 If you want to run your own social media agency, you’ll need to have the ability to sell yourself and your business.
 There are many effective ways to find clients for your social media marketing business, but if you can’t close the deal when you have business owners in front of you, it will be very difficult for your business to be successful.
+The Online Revenue System by Nick Ponte and Tom Gaddis shows you how to find potential clients using their SociSpy software.

 One of the best places to go for your first clients is to your current network.
 These include people you have already worked with at some capacity, and even friends and family with relevant businesses you could serve.
 If you’re uncomfortable with sales, you may also find it easier to talk naturally with people you already know about your business than a total stranger.
 Even if no one in your current network ends up needing your services, at least you can use the experiences to refine your pitch for when you go to other business owners and build your confidence in sales.